Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-HXO3vmkK0X0.md

 ### Transcript

-> any update on the slugs bug, which one there's multiple slug bugs, luckily you can't pick b can't be picked up can't be picked up, i don't know but we'll probably fix that at some point it sounds like a thing we want to fix but i don't know when
+> any update on the slugs bug, which one there's multiple slug bugs, luckily you can't pick b can't be picked up can't be picked up, I don't know but we'll probably fix that at some point it sounds like a thing we want to fix but I don't know when